Willi Castro Player Props: Twins vs. Diamondbacks

-The Minnesota Twins, including Willi Castro (.417 on-base percentage in past 10 games, 85 points above season-long percentage), take on starter Ryne Nelson and the Arizona Diamondbacks at Target Field, Saturday at 7:10 PM ET.
+The Minnesota Twins, including Willi Castro (.405 on-base percentage in past 10 games, 75 points above season-long percentage), battle starter Zac Gallen and the Arizona Diamondbacks at Target Field, Sunday at 2:10 PM ET.

 Willi Castro Game Info & Props vs. the Diamondbacks